 Pearson VUE complies with the provisions of the Americans with Disabilities Act as amended.
-The purpose of accommodations is to provide candidates with full access to the test.
-Accommodations are not a guarantee of improved performance or test completion.
-Pearson VUE provides reasonable and appropriate accommodations to individuals with documented disabilities who demonstrate a need for accommodations.
+The purpose of accommodations is to provide candidates with full access to an exam.
+Accommodations are not a guarantee of improved performance or exam completion.

+Pearson VUE provides reasonable and appropriate accommodations to individuals who demonstrate a need for accommodations.
 Test accommodations may include things such as:

-- A separate testing room
+- Separate testing room

-- · Extra testing time
+- Extra testing time

-- A Reader or Recorder, for individuals with mobility or vision impairments and cannot read or write on their own
+- Reader or recorder (for individuals with mobility or vision impairments who cannot read or write on their own)

 Test accommodations are individualized and considered on a case-by-case basis.
-All candidates who are requesting accommodations because of a disability must provide appropriate documentation of their condition and how it is expected to affect their ability to take the test under standard conditions.
+All candidates who are requesting accommodations because of a disability must provide appropriate documentation of their condition and how it is expected to affect their ability to test under standard conditions.
 This may include:

-- Supporting documentation from the professional who diagnosed the condition, including the credentials that qualify the professional to make this diagnosis - A description of past accommodations the candidate has received
+- Supporting documentation from the professional who diagnosed the condition, including the credentials that qualify the professional to make this diagnosis - Description of past accommodations that the candidate has received

-The steps to follow when requesting test accommodations vary, depending on your test program sponsor.
-To begin, go to http://pearsonvue.com/accommodations, and then select your test program sponsor from the alphabetized list.
-Candidates who have additional questions concerning test accommodations may contact the ADA Coordinator at accommodationspearsonvue@pearson.com.
+The steps to follow when requesting test accommodations vary, depending on the test program sponsor.
+To begin, visit pearsonvue.com/accommodations and select the test program sponsor from the alphabetized list.
+Candidates who have additional questions concerning test accommodations may contact the ADA coordinator at accommodationspearsonvue@pearson.com.